Finding Adequate Lenses for Bible Study

 Just recently I was interacting with a conservative woman who talked about how she was glad that what she called the “affliction of colorblindness” continued to grow in her family.
 Her kids had friends of every color, she explained.
 Her dad, in a significant leadership role, had always forbidden discrimination or racism.

-In the progressive camps I’m often in, colorblindness might as well mean allegiance to the KKK, though this is of course not the case.
+In the progressive camps, colorblindness might as well mean allegiance to the KKK, though this is of course not the case.

 I find white people to be more up-in-arms about the word “colorblind” than people of color.
 People of color I’m friends with, an I’m not saying this is an exhaustive survey, tend to be more frustrated by the term but open to hearing more.
 This is just one example.

-Love is the Only Law of the Christian faith
+Love is the ULTIMATE Law of the Christian faith

 Finding adequate lenses for Bible study depends on our definition of what adequacy means.
 To me, adequacy in the Christian faith requires, at the very least, love.
 Jesus says that love is the greatest commandment.
 Lenses that don’t feature love are by definition inadequate.